HongDavis/General-Assembly-Projects/Capstone/README.md

 ## Executive Summary

 Problem Statement:
-A Recommender System refers to a system capable of predicting future preferences of a set of items for a user, and recommend something s/he likes (content based) or something preferred by other users with similar tastes (collaborative).
+A Recommender System (RS) refers to a system capable of predicting future preferences of a set of items for a user, and recommend something s/he likes (content based) or something preferred by other users with similar tastes (collaborative).
 In the past where brick and mortar is the norm, recommendations are usually made through word of mouth.
 However, with the internet, availability of large amount of data and fast computing power, recommendations not only can be done quickly but also fairly accurately.
 Recommendations are very common nowadays.
-Businesses especially those relying heavily or solely on online sales, recommender systems is a must and will greatly boost business growth or threathen the very survival of the business if it chosed not to implement one.
+Businesses especially those relying heavily or solely on online sales, RS is a must and will greatly boost business growth or threathen the very survival of the business if it chosed not to implement one.

-There are many type of recommender systems but in this movie recommender system project, the following 2 models will be used;
+There are many type of RSs but in this project, the following 2 models will be used;

-[Collaborative Recommendation Engine]
+[Collaborative Filtering]
 The user's ratings is the backbone for the basis for further suggestions in this type of recommendation engine.
 The collaborative recommendation is based on the history of user interactions with the platform and ratings users have given.
 For instance, if user A likes the same 5 movies as user B, user A will most likely also enjoy movies user B likes.
 In short, find users who are similar and recommend what they like (user-based).
 It is very resource taxing for user-to-user recommandations and slightly better for item-to-item recommendation.

-[Content-based Recommender System (similar items)]
+[Content-based Filtering]
 The content-based recommendation goes in a different direction from collaborative systems.
 Instead of focusing on the users' behavior, the content-based recommendation is built around the user's past behavior and likings.
 For example, if a user enjoys certain characteristics of movies (e.g. certain actors, genre, etc.), the user probably also enjoy other movies with those characteristics.
 Note this can easily be done using machine learning methods!
 Each movie can be decomposed into features.
 Then, for each user we compute a model -- the target can be a binary classifier (e.g. "LIKE"/"DISLIKE") or regression (e.g. star rating).
 The initial model is based on a simple non-machine learning model and the results will be compared with a machine learning based model.
 The machine learning model will be expected to produce better results.
 Although there are many users and movie titles but in reality, not all users give their ratings which in a way is good.
 This means, we can recommend movies to users.
 Instead of storing all users and movies in matrix which can be very huge and take up a lot of memory, we can store the ratings in a sparse matrix which requires far less memory.